-What Plantation Shutter Color Do People In Atlanta Use?11/04/2019Dan Taylor Which Plantation Shutter Color Should People In Atlanta Pick?
+What Plantation Shutter Color Do People In Atlanta Use?11/04/2019Dan Taylor Which Plantation Shutter Color Should Those In Atlanta Pick?
 Plantation shutters have been some of the more fashionable window coverings that people in Atlanta pick for their windows.
 Their universal style blends easily into many different interior design schemes and easily prevents sun glare and heat loss from streaming into your rooms.
 The durability of a plantation shutter is also an additional bonus, as your coverings will last longer than any other treatment.
 With so many great qualities regarding these window treatments, the question isn’t if you should get shutters in your home.
 Instead, you should be asking what color of plantation shutters should you choose?
 White Plantation Shutters Fit Every Style Just like crown molding, white is also the most popular color of plantation shutters for most styles.
 The reason is simple -- white can work in so many decor styles.
 From strong wall colors to traditional interior design, white window treatments will complement them all.
-And when you update your rooms and start anew, you can keep your white treatments in the space, because they’ll still look amazing.
+And when you update your rooms and start anew, you can keep your white treatments in the space, as they will work with the new style.
 Those who prefer white plantation shutters usually want them crafted from faux wood so they won’t fade as they age.
 Our Polywood® shutters are available in three different shades of white and are backed by a lifetime warranty that guarantees the finish will never yellow, stain or fade.
-To clean, you’ll only need to wipe with a cloth, which means that your shutters will stay the same white color for decades to come.
+To clean, just wipe with a cloth, which is much easier than any other window treatments.
 Natural Wood Browns Can Accentuate Some Decor Styles For some rooms, a plantation shutter with a wood stain looks best.
-A natural wood look can be a little constricting for outstanding design overhauls, but if you can pair your plank floors or stained furniture, then wood shutters might be right for you.
+A natural wood look can be a little constricting for outstanding design overhauls, but if you can pair your plank floors or stained furniture, then perhaps you should use wood plantation shutters.
 The stains can give your windows a more natural feeling, perfect if you’re looking at a colonial or rustic style.
-What some people do is to pick real hardwood plantation shutters like our Ovation® line.
+The best bet is to pick real hardwood plantation shutters like our Ovation® line.
 They have many different stains that will work with most trims and flooring.
 If you need a rustic shutter, you could try a reclaimed wood shutter.
-These are perfect if you use a beach house or rustic farmhouse theme in your home.
+These are perfect if you have a beach house or rustic farmhouse theme in your home.
 Bold Colors Are Best With Other Types Of Window Coverings While you might paint your plantation shutters in a accent color, you may want to rethink the idea.
 A strong color may work well now, but then you may be saddled with that color until you change the treatment out.
-White and wood stains have stood the test of time, but will the seafoam green or periwinkle blue treatment still look pretty 5, 10 or 15 years from now?
+White and wood stains have stood the test of time, but will the seafoam green or princess pink treatment still look pretty 5, 10 or 15 years from now?
 You can change your wall color without a problem, but it may take a replacement window covering to change the color on your plantation shutter.
 If you need color, you may want to hang a stock accent curtain over your plantation shutter.
 By including a small bit of color or pattern, you will give personalization to your windows without losing the benefits of a custom-made interior shutter.
 Then as your wants change, you can retain the shutter and just change the curtain -- or get rid of it altogether.
 Sunburst Can Help You Find The Right Color Of Plantation Shutter Whether it’s white Polywood or a natural wood stain, Sunburst can find the perfect plantation shutters for your windows.
 Our reps are the premier experts in Atlanta and will come to you and show you plenty of plantation shutter and window treatment choices.
 Just contact 404-962-8517 and arrange your in-home consultation today.